 Bard-of-All-Trades: Her player's choice of words when describing how she leveled her up before the second arc.

 The DM's dialogue suggests that she did, in fact, take the Jack Of All Trades feat.
+It is also on her character sheet on the cast page.

 Crazy-Prepared: When coming up with a Glib Limerick, she has at least eight stanzas ready to go, apparently right off the cuff.